 Results from two simulations are presented.
 One, which is called APG1, is a boundary layer subject to a strong APG.
 The flow in APG1 is everywhere attached.
-The second, which is called SEP, is a boundary layer under an even stronger APG, and a large portion of the flow is separated.
+The second, which is called SEP, is a boundary layer under even stronger APG, and the flow is separated for a large portion.

 Two different resolutions were used for the simulations.
-For APG1 the number of modes was $512 \times 193 \times 192$.
+For APG1 the number of modes was $512 \times 193 \times 192$ .
 After a simulation of SEP with the same resolution, a larger simulation was performed using the NWT.
-The number of modes in this simulation was $720 \times 217 \times 256$, which gives a total of 40 million modes or 90 million collocation points.
+The number of modes in this simulation was $720 \times 217 \times 256$ , which gives a total of 40 million modes or 90 million collocation points.

-The lateral domain size was chosen based on earlier DNSs of APG boundary layers.
-The simulations were run for a total of 7500 time units (δ^/U), and the sampling for the turbulent statistics was performed during the last 2500 time units.
+The simulations were run for a total of 7500 time units ( $\delta^/U$ ), and the sampling for the turbulent statistics was performed during the last 2500 time units.
 The statistics were collected during the simulations and averaged in the spanwise direction.
 No filtering of the statistics has been used.